alphagov/govuk-rfcs/rfc-176-replacing-static.md

 - If trial is successful, move remaining apps to the new system.
 - Retire `static`/`slimmer`

-## When Would These Gems Be Retired?
+## When Would These Gems Be Retired, and when would they change?

 It's worth adding a little bit about what the predicted lifespan of these gems would be, so that we have a clear idea of when it would make sense to retire, merge, or add to them.